-Read below to know a bit more in detail about this plant food called Coconut.
+Read below to find out a bit more in detail about this plant food called coconut.

-On the other hand, sweetened coconut products, such as the flakes used in baking are not recommended for people with diabetes.
+However, sweetened coconut products, such as the flakes used in baking, are not recommended for people with diabetes.

-Coconuts are high in naturally occurring saturated fat such as lauric acid.
+Coconuts are high in naturally occurring saturated fats such as lauric acid.

 Coconuts also contain the following nutrients that can have benefits for the body:

 - Vitamin C

 Coconut is an exceptional source of dietary fibre.
 So much so that coconut fibre is packaged in capsule forms and sold as a health supplement for people who don’t get enough in their food.
 A small snack-sized portion of fresh coconut contains 4 grams of dietary fibre, a full 16 percent of your recommended dietary intake.